 - Adapting to the “new normal” after the pandemic

 - Dealing with Digital Transformation

 - Making AI and blockchain work for you

 - Preparing for post-pandemic digital obligations

 Part III — The Real-World Costs of Data Integrity

 Wednesday, Oct.
 28, 2020, 1:30 p.m. – 5:00 p.m.
 EDT

-- Deploying a risk management strategy for defensible data integrity
+- Remediating data integrity problems through a risk management strategy

 Don’t let data integrity compliance issues jeopardize the effectiveness, safety, and success of your medical products.
 This virtual conference will give you the tools you need to maintain this crucial element of your process, avoid new regulatory concerns, and manage COVID-19 data adjustments.

 Join us by registering for this three-part series today.